 Inspired by the beauty of the bride’s blonde hair, Zefirano created a pasta dish that resembled her hair.
 He rolled out the dough very thin, cut it into long, thin strips, and cooked it in a rich sauce made with butter, cream, and Parmesan cheese.

-Why you’ll like this recipe
+Why you’ll love this porcini pasta dish

-Aromatic ingredients fused in tagliatelle ai funghi
+Aromatic ingredients fused in tagliatelle with porcini

 TAGLIATELLE – Depending on your time, your dinner will always taste more delicious if you cook it with freshly made tagliatelle.
 We described the whole process of making homemade noodles in our green pasta recipe.
+However, use pasta with a high egg content if you can.

 AN ONION – One smaller onion will be enough to add some sweetness to the taste of the creamy sauce.
 Make sure that you dice the onion into pieces as small as possible and fry it slowly.